READYCELL KITS APPLICATIONS

 CacoReady 96 Transwell

-Measure and stratify the cellular toxicity of your new molecular entity by studying TEER resistance and LY Paracellular Flux.
+Measure and stratify the cellular toxicity of your new molecular entity by evaluating TEER resistance and LY Paracellular Flux.

 CacoReady 96 Multiwell